 Getting Started 3

 Viewing Your Blog 5

-Changing Your Password 6
+Changing Your Password

 Changing Other Information in the Users Panel 7

 Designing the Layout of Your Blog

-Writing a Post or Page 10
+Writing a Post or Page .
+10

-Editing a Post 10
+Editing a Post .
+10

-Writing Pages 11
+Writing Pages .
+11

-Writing a Tweet 13
+Writing a Tweet .
+13

-Adding Hyperlinks to a Post (or Page) 13
+Adding Hyperlinks to a Post (or Page) .
+13

-Time Stamping Your Posts 14
+Time Stamping Your Posts .
+14

-Adding Tags and Categories to a Post 14
+Adding Tags and Categories to a Post .
+14

-Adding Links to Your Sidebar(s)
+Adding Links to Your Sidebar(s) .
+15

-Changing the Design (Theme) 16
+Changing the Design (Theme) .
+16

-Uploading Images, Documents, or Podcasts to Your Blog
+Uploading Images, Documents, or Podcasts to Your Blog .
+17

-Formatting Images
+Formatting Images .
+18

-Embedding Media 19
+Embedding Media .
+19

-Changing Your Blog's Tagline 20
+Changing Your Blog's Tagline .
+20

-Adding a Blog Avatar 20
+Adding a Blog Avatar .
+20

-Monitoring Your Blog 21
+Monitoring Your Blog .
+21

-Moderating Comments 22
+Moderating Comments .
+22

-Approving Comments 23
+Approving Comments .
+23

-Editing a Comment 23
+Editing a Comment .
+23

-Responding Directly to a Comment 24
+Responding Directly to a Comment .
+24

-Adding a Hyperlink in a Comment 24
+Adding a Hyperlink in a Comment .
+24

-Adding a Comment Avatar 25
+Adding a Comment Avatar .
+25

-Adding Edublog Community Users 25
+Adding Edublog Community Users .
+25

-Limiting Comments to Edublog Community Members 26
+Limiting Comments to Edublog Community Members .

-Need to Update Your Time Zone?
 26

-Looking for More Edublogs Resources?
+Looking for More Edublogs Resources? .
+26

-Edublogs Glossary of Widgets 28
+Edublogs Glossary of Widgets .
+27

-How to Register with Edublogs (without setting up your own blog) 30
+How to Register with Edublogs (without setting up your own blog) .
+29